rstudio-education/r4ds-instructors/README.md

   - E.g., use `year(x) <- 2018` to set the year of a date or date-time to 2018.
 - Use `update(existing, name=value, ...)` to create a new date-time with modified values.
 - Use `update` to set the higher-order components of date-times to a constant in order to explore the variation in the lower-order components.
-- The difference between two moments is represented as a *difftime* object.
+- A _difftime_ represents the absolute difference between two moments in time (in seconds).
   - Use `as.duration(difftime)` to convert to a `lubridate` `duration`, which always uses seconds to represent differences in times.
   - Use `dyears`, `dseconds`, etc. to construct differences explicitly.
-- A *difftime* represents an absolute difference in times (in seconds), while a *period* takes human factors into account (such as daylight savings time).
+- A _period_ represents the difference between two times taking human factors into account (such as daylight savings time).
-- An *interval* is a duration with a starting point, which makes it precise enough that its exact length can be determined.
+- An _interval_ is a duration with a starting point, which makes it precise enough that its exact length can be determined.
 - Use `Sys.timezone()` to determine your current timezone.

 ## 18. Pipes